Principal component analysis and sparse polynomial chaos expansions for global sensitivity analysis and model calibration: application to urban drainage simulation: Surrogate modeling

 The coordinates of the model output with respect to a certain reference system, e.g.\ the canonical basis, could now be metamodeled individually.
 In our case, this would require to handle about six hundred different metamodels simultaneously.
 That is inconvenient and may even become infeasible for problems with much longer time series.
 Also, it involves a high degree of redundancy, i.e.\ the simulation outputs at contiguous times are highly correlated.

 To find a remedy one can choose a basis that is qualified for purposes of dimension reduction and data compression.
-Here we use \emph{principal component analysis} (PCA) \cite{Statistics:Jolliffe2002} to that end.
-While this technique is mainly used for compressing big real-word data sets with many features, it can be similarly used for reducing the model output in the context of computer simulations \cite{PCE:Sudret2011:Proc,PCE:Sudret2013:Proc}.
-We start by discussing the population PCA for a random vector, which is the discrete variant of the \emph{Karhunen--Lo\`{e}ve} (KL) \emph{expansion} of a stochastic process \cite{Probability:Loeve1977}.
-Afterwards the empirical sample PCA is recalled.
+Here we use \emph{principal component analysis} (PCA) \citep{Statistics:Jolliffe2002} to that end.
+While this technique is mainly used for compressing big real-world data sets with many features, it can be similarly used for reducing the model output in the context of computer simulations \citep{PCE:Sudret2011:Proc,PCE:Sudret2013:Proc}.
+A discussion of the population PCA for a random vector, which is the discrete variant of the \emph{Karhunen--Lo\`{e}ve} (KL) \emph{expansion} of a stochastic process \cite{Probability:Loeve1977}, is found at the end of the paper in Appendix~A. The empirical sample PCA is recalled in the following.